elenavanengelenmaslova/kotlin-spring-cloud-function-presentation/slides.md

 ```
 - Add dependency and inject our request handling functions into AWS Lambda
-- Convert our Lambda secific request to oour domain object
+- Convert our Lambda specific request to our domain object

 ```kotlin
  private fun APIGatewayProxyRequestEvent.createHttpRequest(path: String): HttpRequest {